 VIDEO: Student attacks Covington High teacher for ‘Tik-Tok challenge’

-An 18-year-old Covington High School student has been arrested for assaulting a teacher in the classroom Wednesday, police say.
+COVINGTON, La.
+(WVUE) - A Covington High School student has been arrested and others may face disciplinary actions after an apparent Tik-Tok challenge gone wrong.

-WATCH: 18-year-old Covington High School student attacks a 64-year-old disabled teacher in the video below for a “Tik-Tok challenge”.
+A wheelchair-bound 64-year-old teacher was injured in an attack after the bell rang, and the superintendent says he is appalled.

-Police say that Larrianna Jackson was arrested after they responded to reports of a student physically assaulting a schoolteacher after the dismissal bell rang.
+Police say that Larrianna Jackson, 18, was arrested after video captured her physically assaulting the teacher after the dismissal bell rang.
+Video obtained from another student’s cell phone shows Jackson striking the teacher four times as she’s hurled to the ground.

-The 64-year-old schoolteacher, who is physically disabled, received medical attention at a nearby hospital for injuries sustained during the attack.

-After the incident, officers obtained video of the event that was taken on a student’s cell phone.
+“I was just devastated to know what our teachers go through on a day-to-day basis just to educate students,” said St. Tammany Schools Superintendent Frank Jabbia.
+“For this teacher to be having a conversation with a student and then to be assaulted in this manner was very disturbing.”

-Officers learned that this violent attack by Jackson may have been prompted by a viral social media application known as Tik-Tok.
+Officers learned that the violent attack may have been prompted by a viral Tik Tok challenge.
 Evidently, users on the app have deemed it to be a challenge to damage school property and attack teachers.

-The Covington Police Department would like to remind everyone that anyone who participates in such a challenge will be booked accordingly.
+Tik Tok says any “slap a teacher” content will be removed from the platform.

+“In some cases, the kids don’t know the boundaries as to what’s appropriate to post or not appropriate,” says Tulane Social Media Professor Ashley Nelson.

 See a spelling or grammar error in our story?
 Click Here to report it.
 Please include the headline.